What is Dialectical Behavior Therapy?

 Dialectical Behavior Therapy for OCD

 OCD stands for Obsessive-Compulsive Disorder which is a mental condition that causes obsession (unwanted thoughts or feelings) and compulsion (urge to do something again and again).
-There can be only one from these two or both these two.
+There can be only one from these two or both of these two.

 Dealing with OCD requires acceptance and mindfulness.
 That’s what DBT teaches the clients.
 As a result, they feel less shame for their actions and feelings.
 This might seem like a common validation, but it is done to make them aware of the improvements and lacking in the process.

-Researches have shown that DBT is an effective tool that improves self-control and reduces hopelessness.
+Research have shown that DBT is an effective tool that improves self-control and reduces hopelessness.

 Applying DBT Skills to OCD

-Distress Tolerance: Tolerance skills help the clients to distract their minds or focus on other things to tolerate the unwanted situation that leads to emotional and behavioral problems.
+Tolerance skills help the clients to distract their minds or focus on other things to tolerate the unwanted situation that leads to emotional and behavioral problems.

-Emotional Regulation: Emotional regulation allows the clients to have control over their emotions.
+Emotional regulation allows the clients to have control over their emotions.
 It helps to understand that the feelings like anxiety are not for the long term.
 With time, it’ll change.

-Mindfulness: Being mindful means leaving the distressing issues in the past because accidents and negatives can happen at any time.
-As it is a part of life, spending time on something that is gone is not worthy.
+Being mindful means leaving the distressing issues in the past because accidents and negatives can happen at any time.
+As it is a part of life, spending time on something that is gone is not worth.
 The skills of mindfulness help people to develop an accepting mindset and look at the good pictures only.